Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Abstract

 \section{Abstract}

 Memory emerges as the core module in the large language model (LLM)-based agents for long-horizon complex tasks (e.g., multi-turn dialogue, game playing, scientific discovery), where memory can enable knowledge accumulation, iterative reasoning and self-evolution.
 A number of memory methods have been proposed in the literature.
-However, these methods have not been systematically and comprehensively compared under the same experimental settings.
-In this paper, we first summarize a unified framework that incorporates all the existing agent memory methods from a high-level perspective.
-We then extensively compare representative agent memory methods on two well-known benchmarks and examine the effectiveness of all methods, providing a thorough analysis of those methods.
-As a byproduct of our experimental analysis, we also design a new memory method by exploiting modules in the existing methods, which outperforms the state-of-the-art methods.
+However, these methods have not been systematically and comprehensively compared under the same experimental settings. \revise{In this paper, we first summarize a unified framework that covers existing representative agent memory methods from a high-level perspective.} \revise{ We then extensively compare representative agent memory methods on two long-term conversational benchmarks and an agentic memory benchmark, and examine the effectiveness of representative methods, providing a thorough analysis of those methods. } As a byproduct of our experimental analysis, we also design a new memory method by exploiting modules in the existing methods, which outperforms the state-of-the-art methods.
 Finally, based on these findings, we offer promising future research opportunities.
 We believe that a deeper understanding of the behavior of existing methods can provide valuable new insights for future research.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup